basusingh/BeautifulProgressDialog/README.md

 Please feel free to customize it according to your need.
-I will be constantly adding new features.
-Currently, I'm currently adding a Progress Bar and rounded corners to the view.
+Please note that the background can be set null also so that you can have customised edges (also rounded corners for more lively feel).

 Cheers!